Webzang

 What is IMAP and How It Works

 IMAP (Internet Message Access Protocol) is a synchronised mailbox system.
-It also allows you to receive and send emails using your domain email address, all within your gmail inbox (or other email client such as mac mail, or outlook).
+It also allows you to receive and send emails using your domain email address, all within various dedicated email clients such as Mac Mail, or Outlook.
+Unfortunately, Gmail does not support IMAP etiher.

 How it operates